pierce-smith1/bgate/README.md

 ## Discord Channels

-Three channels will be added to the server, each placed in a new category labelled `THE BILLY GATE`.
-These channels will be publicly accessible to all Members.
+Four channels will be added to the server, each placed in a new category labelled `THE BILLY GATE`.
+Three of these channels will be publicly accessible to all Members - one will be restricted to participants of the game.

 - #gate-chat: For discussion about the Gate.
 We provide this as a space for people to coordinate activities if they wish.
 The bot will NOT read messages